 Public Speaking, Lectures

 Lynn Wilson is a public speaker, lecturer, commentator and broadcaster; advocating circular economy tactics for sustainability within the fashion industry.
 Lynn has presented research in the USA, UK, Denmark, Japan and China.
-In 2019, Lynn will be giving a TEDx Talk on the consumer’s viewpoint on the circular economy and sustainability in the fashion and textiles industry.
+In 2019, Lynn delivered a TEDx Talk in Bath on the consumer’s viewpoint on the circular economy and sustainability in the fashion and textiles industry.
 In 2018, Lynn took part in the ‘design thinking’ think-tank: Thinkathon at FashionSustain Berlin, part of the Ethical Fashion Fair in Berlin.
 In addition, she has contributed to Fashion Revolution events across the UK.

 Currently a guest lecturer at the University of Glasgow whilst completing a PHD in consumer design thinking for a circular economy in fashion and textiles.